ganong-noel/mtg_mods_public/README.md

 ---
 # Part 1: `empirics` directory

-We are able to release the code for this section, but not the proprietary Transunion credit bureau data.
-We are glad to work with anyone who seeks to access these data.

 This section of the analysis uses code (that is public and included in this repo) and proprietary Transunion credit bureau data (that is not public and therefore cannot be included in this repo).
 The Transunion file is stored on a Harvard server.
 To obtain permission from Transuion to access these data, email Erikka.Leighton@transunion.com.
 We grant any researchers with appropriate approval to conduct research using these files.
 We describe the code below.

 `master.R` is the master file for the code.
 The `environment` argument in the first line may be specified as: